22 Pros And Cons Of Living In Temecula, California

 Air Quality

-Air quality is much better in Temecula than in many other large cities in southern California but there still is a great deal of traffic in and around this area.
+Air quality is much better in Temecula than in many other large cities in southern California, but there is still a great deal of traffic in and around this area.
 If you’re looking for perfect air quality, Temecula might not be the best area for you.
 It will be hard to find an area in Southern California that has very good air quality.

-Thank you for reading our blog, if you have any interest in moving to Temecula or the surrounding area please read the Google Reviews here for Greenleaf Real Estate & Appraisal.
+Thank you for reading our blog.
+If you have any interest in moving to Temecula or the surrounding area, please read the Google reviews here for Greenleaf Real Estate & Appraisal.